BarHadeel/life-expectancy-bibliometrics/README.md

   Business Economics
 - **Result:** 2,506 documents

+- **Note on citation counts:** the archived export was captured a few days after the analysis snapshot used in the paper (56,449 vs. 56,095 total WoS Core citations).
+The paper's figures are authoritative for the February 2025 analysis date; citation counts in these files reflect normal accrual and retrospective indexing in the intervening days.

 ## Search validation (August 2026)

 **Query sensitivity.** The base query was compared against broader variants under